Abdurrahmanxii/Pharos-Auto-Bot/README.md

 If you have questions, find an issue, or have suggestions for improvement, feel free to contact me or open an *issue* in this GitHub repository.

 **Abdurrahmanxii**

-## License 📄

-MIT License - See LICENSE file for details